 ].
 Secondary forest; at elevations from 200 - 1,400 metres[

 |Cultivation Status||Cultivated, Ornamental, Wild

-Although the dormant plant is hardy to at least -15°c in Britain, Hovenia dulcis really prefers a continental climate to fully ripen its wood, it is then hardy to about -25°c[
+Although the dormant plant is hardy to at least -15°c in maritime climates such as Britain, Hovenia dulcis really prefers a continental climate to fully ripen its wood, it is then hardy to about -25°c[

-] and the young growth in spring can also be damaged by late frosts[
+] and the young growth in spring can also be damaged by even quite light frosts[

 Grows well in a fertile sandy loam in a sunny position[